Miiverse: Legacy

 Retrospectives of Miiverse generally highlight the platform's less than serious nature with respect to its posts and how the app was used by owners of the 3DS and/or Wii U. The content on Miiverse would often be the focal point of social media posts and YouTube series making fun of it, partly contributing to nostalgia for the platform post-shutdown.
 One such post was made by a user who would frequently ask for guidance playing Super Metroid, asking the now infamous "y cant metroid crawl?".
 Publications during and after Miiverse's lifespan have also noted the platform's quirky and creative approach to social networking that made it stand out when compared to other platforms.
 In "Transgression in Games and Play", authors Torill Elvira Mortensen and Victor Navarro-Remesal studied different types of transgressions in Nintendo's social services, noting how certain messages and communities in Miiverse often pushed its limits and challenged the space's intention for gaming discussions.
 One example they noted, which was also mentioned by Patricia Hernandez of Kotaku in 2015, was a trend called "Miiverse After Dark", where users would spam the platform with Rule 34 content when moderation was less active.

 Miiverse was the inspiration for the indie game Videoverse, released on Steam in 2023.
-The platform was referenced in the The Super Mario Bros.
+The platform was referenced in The Super Mario Bros.
 Movie, with an in-universe plumbing website referencing a user who would note the various graphics of water in Wii U games.
 After a change to the social media site X where the Likes tab became hidden from other users, in June 2024, users began replying to an image of the "Yeah!" button, similarly used on Miiverse to the "like" button, to tweets to publicly "like" said tweets.

 Certain games on Nintendo Switch such as Splatoon 2, Splatoon 3 and Super Mario Maker 2 include community messaging features that are reminiscent of Miiverse's handwritten message/drawing function.
 In 2024, Miiverse features were partially restored through the Pretendo Network, an unofficial open-source private server for Wii U and 3DS consoles.